A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 1. YOU ASK "Show me sales by region" 2.
 AGENT PLANS Picks tools and writes SQL 3.
 TOOLS RUN SQL runs, chart renders 4.
 RESULTS Table and chart appear in chat

-The agent uses the databases, integrations, and contacts you've already set up in your workspace.
+The agent only ever uses the databases, integrations, and contacts you already have in PushMetrics.
 Workspace admins decide which of those each agent is allowed to touch.

 Where you can talk to an agent

-You don't have to be in PushMetrics to use an agent.
-The same agent works from a few different places, and every conversation is saved so you can come back to it later.
+You don't have to be in PushMetrics to use one.
+The same agent works from a handful of places, and every conversation is saved, so you can pick it up later.

 In the app

-Open the Requests page in PushMetrics.
-Start a new conversation or pick up an old one.
+Head to the Requests page.
+Start a new conversation or open an old one from the list.

 From Slack

-@-mention the agent in any connected channel.
-The reply comes back in the thread.
+@-mention the agent in a connected channel.
+The answer lands back in the same thread.

 On a schedule